SussexPsychMethods/PAAS2021/src/lectures/11/description.md

 **Introduction to probability**

-Learning to calculate with an reason about probability
+Learning to calculate with and reason about probability